 NATIONAL YOUTH LEADERSHIP TRAINING

-Attend National Youth Leadership Training at Camp Michaels in 2021!
+Attend National Youth Leadership Training at Camp Michaels!

-National Youth Leadership Training (NYLT) is an exciting and powerful program designed to provide members of the Boy Scouts of America (ages 13 and over) with leadership skills and experience they can use to lead themselves and others.
-This week-long outdoor experience represents a month in the model life of a typical Scout unit.
-This course is designed to compliment leadership training at the unit level and is a follow on to Introduction to Leadership Skills for Troops.
+National Youth Leadership Training (NYLT) is an exciting and powerful program designed to provide members of Scouts BSA with leadership skills and experience they can use to lead themselves and others throughout their lives.
+This week-long outdoor experience for Scouts who are 13 or older and are at least First Class; or a member of a Crew, Ship or Post; represents a month in the model life of a typical Scout unit.

 The NYLT course centers on the concepts of what a leader must BE, KNOW, and DO.